Freddie Freeman Player Props: Dodgers vs. Blue Jays

-Freddie Freeman -- with a slugging percentage of .795 in his past 10 games, including three home runs -- will be in action for the Los Angeles Dodgers against the Toronto Blue Jays, with Chris Bassitt on the hill, on July 25 at 10:10 PM ET.
+The Los Angeles Dodgers, including Freddie Freeman and his .825 slugging percentage over his past 10 games, battle starting pitcher Yusei Kikuchi and the Toronto Blue Jays at Dodger Stadium, Wednesday at 4:10 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Blue Jays.
+He hit a home run while going 1-for-4 in his last game against the Blue Jays.

 Freddie Freeman Game Info & Props vs. the Blue Jays